hirosystems/docs/docs/get-started/running-api-node.md

 ### Firewall configuration

-In order for the API node services to work correctly, you must configure any network firewall rules to allow traffic on the ports discussed in this section.
-The details of network and firewall configuration are highly specific to your machine and network, so a detailed example isn't provided.
+For the API node services to work correctly, you must configure any network firewall rules to allow traffic on the ports discussed in this section.
+The network and firewall configuration details are highly specific to your machine and network, so a detailed example isn't provided.

 The following ports must open on the host machine: